Shubert Fendrich Memorial Playwriting Contest

-Shubert Fendrich founded Pioneer Drama Service in 1963 and was the heart and soul of the business for more than thirty years.
+Shubert Fendrich founded Pioneer Drama Service in 1963 and was the heart and soul of the business for more than twenty-five years.
 Starting the company as a hobby, Shubert used a spare printing press to fill what he thought was a void in materials available to community theatres, in which he was actively involved in Cody, Wyoming.
 The company eventually became a full-time profession for Shubert and his wife, Anne, and has grown tremendously ever since.

 Pioneer Drama is one of the largest full-service play publishing companies in North America.
 We carry both plays and musicals, both one-act and full-length shows, both children’s and adult fare, both comedies and dramas.
 True to its western roots, Pioneer Drama Service also publishes the largest collection of melodramas available anywhere, many written by Shubert himself.